Frequently asked questions about the Revitalising Newcastle program:

 How will changes to traffic be managed during construction?

-Up-to-date information about changed traffic conditions, including temporary closures of parts of Hunter and Scott Streets to traffic, will be displayed on electronic message signs and will be available on our website here.
+Up-to-date information about changed traffic conditions, including temporary closures of parts of Hunter and Scott Streets to traffic, will be displayed on electronic message signs and will be available on our light rail construction page.

 Changed traffic conditions may cause delays and we encourage people to take this into account when planning their trip.
 For the latest traffic information, visit livetraffic.com or download the Live Traffic app.